 Rogue One features a notably diverse ensemble cast, introducing new characters from various racial and ethnic backgrounds.
 The narrative focuses on a rebellion against an oppressive empire, whose leaders are traditional identities, but their villainy is not attributed to their race or gender.
 The film incorporates diversity through its casting without making explicit DEI critiques central to its storyline.

-Rogue One: A Star Wars Story does not contain any explicit or identifiable LGBTQ+ characters or themes.
-The narrative focuses on the rebellion's efforts to steal the Death Star plans, without incorporating any elements related to LGBTQ+ identity or experiences.
+Rogue One: A Star Wars Story does not include any explicitly identifiable LGBTQ+ characters or themes.
+The narrative focuses on the mission to steal the Death Star plans without incorporating queer representation, resulting in no net impact on LGBTQ+ portrayal.

 Jyn Erso is the primary female character engaged in combat throughout the film.
 Her victories against male Imperial forces are consistently achieved through the use of firearms.
 There are no scenes depicting her defeating male opponents through close-quarters physical combat, martial arts, or melee weapons.